 The TX/RX subfield in the Transmitter User Info filed is set to 0. except the following:

 TX/RX subfield which indicates the role of the addressed SR2SR sensing responder in the current SR2SR sounding phase.
-The TX/RX subfield in the Transmitter User Info filed is set to 0.
+The TX/RX subfield in the Transmitter User Info field is set to 0.

-the SR2SR Rep subfield indicates the number of HE-LTF repetitions in the corresponding SU Ranging NDP from the non-AP STA indicated in the AID12/USID12 subfield; the SR2SR Rep subfield is set to the number of HE-LTF repetitions minus 1.
+the SR2SR Rep subfield indicates the number of HE-LTF repetitions in the corresponding HE Ranging NDP from the non-AP STA indicated in the AID12/USID12 subfield; the SR2SR Rep subfield is set to the number of HE-LTF repetitions minus 1.

-The SS Allocation/RA-RU Information subfield is identical to the same subfield in the Basic Trigger frame; see 9.3.1.22 (Trigger frame format) corresponding to HE Ranging NDP from the non-AP STA indicated in the AID12/USID12 subfield
+The SS Allocation/RA-RU Information subfield is identical to the same subfield in the Basic Trigger frame; see 9.3.1.22 (Trigger frame format) corresponding to HE Ranging NDP from the non-AP STA indicated in the AID12/USID12 subfield in this SR2SR Sounding Trigger frame.

 Also change the value 8 to 1 in Figure 9-98f as highlighted below